sniptt-official/snip/README.md

 *   Up to 100 secrets per month
 *   Up to 100 URL shares per month
-*   1 additional Vault (up to 3 members)
+*   1 additional vault (up to 3 members)

 To increase limits and access more features, please email us at <support@sniptt.com>.

-### Who can access my secrets?

-**You and only you can access your secrets stored privately with Sniptt.** The Master Password used to encrypt your private key **never leaves your device**, ensuring nobody, not even Sniptt has access to your encrypted data.
-You can even verify the code to make sure! 🕵️‍♂️

-If you wish to share your secrets with others, then you will need to create a shared Vault or use the one-time-secret functionality to do so.
+### Will there be a self-hosted option available in future?

+Yes, we are actively working on providing a self-hosted option with licensing.

 ### Why does it sometimes take longer to fulfill a request?